netdata/netdata/docs/contributing/contributing-documentation.md

 ## Pull requests and final steps

 When you're finished with your changes, add and commit them to your fork of the Netdata repository.
-Head over to GitHub to create your pull request (PR).
+Head over to GitHub to create your PR.

-Once we receive your pull request (PR), we'll take time to read through it and assess it for correctness, conciseness, and overall quality.
+Once we receive your PR, we'll take time to read through it and assess it for correctness, conciseness, and overall quality.
 We may point to specific sections and ask for additional information or other fixes.

 ## What's next